 Policy Council is composed of representatives from each Head Start/Early Head Start center, the Early Head Start home-based program, and the community.
 Representatives are elected to Policy Council at the beginning of the program year by a majority vote through each center's Parent Group.
-There are four parent representative and one community representative membership slots on Policy Council to provide representation for the Early Head Start program.
+Each center has one parent representative membership slot per classroom and one community representative membership slot on Policy Council to provide representation for each Head Start center.